dbrg77/scATAC_snakemake/README.md

 ### 3. Organise your files

 The starting point of the pipeline is the `fastq` files.
 Put your `fastq` files inside each plate directory.
-Also put the `Snakefile`, `config.json` and the `scripts` folder from this repositor to your experiment directory.
+Also put the `Snakefile`, `config.json` and the `scripts` folder from this repository to your experiment directory.
 The structure will be like this:

 ```
 Experiment